kipparker/kip.dev/src/index.md

 I'm Kip, an independent software developer with over twenty years of experience building web platforms and digital products for a diverse range of clients.
 My projects have ranged from e-commerce and streaming platforms to co-founding a startup dating app.

-For the past several years, I've focused on creating and deploying data and machine learning-driven platforms, working closely with data science teams in various industries.
+For many years I focused on creating and deploying data and machine learning-driven platforms, working as a consultant with data science teams in industry.
 I'm now using that expertise to concentrate on climate change and net-zero initiatives.

 ### What?